brain, nerve and spine experts.

 Back Pain Prevention and Self-care in La Crosse

 Back pain is common with about 80% of adults experiencing back pain at some time in their lives.
-It's one of most common reasons people miss work or see one of our Neurosurgery team members in Arcadia, Wisconsin.
+It's one of most common reasons people miss work or see one of our Neurosurgery team members in La Crosse, Wisconsin.
 Your spine is a column of bones, or vertebrae, held together by muscles, tendons and ligaments, and cushioned by shock-absorbing disks.
 A problem in any part of your spine can cause back pain.
 For some people, back pain is simply an annoyance.
 For others, it can be excruciating and disabling.

 It's beneficial to do all you can to prevent back pain, if possible, and try conservative treatment options first.